PhoenixPan/JavaCookBook/Bit.md

 Totally, the limit of int is 2^31

-## Ordinary binary representation(源码表示法):
+## Ordinary binary representation:
-A leading 1 means the number is negative otherwise positive.
+源码表示法: A leading 1 means the number is negative otherwise positive.
 "+1" 0000 0000 0000 0000 0000 0000 0000 0000 0001
 "-1" 1000 0000 0000 0000 0000 0000 0000 0000 0001
 However it is not good!
 Why? because we will have a positive zero and a negative zero!